Saxenda® Prescription Online for Weight Loss

 Although rare, liraglutide caused thyroid C-cell tumors in animal studies.
 Saxenda’s “black box” warns of the risk of these tumors.
 If you have trouble swallowing, develop hoarseness, or feel swelling or a lump in your neck, contact your health care provider immediately.

-The FDA also warns not to take Saxenda if you have a personal or family history of multiple endocrine neoplasia syndrome type 2, medullary thyroid cancer, insulin-dependent diabetes, or diabetic ketoacidosis.
+The FDA also warns not to take Saxenda if you have a personal or family history of multiple endocrine neoplasia syndrome Type 2, medullary thyroid cancer, insulin-dependent diabetes, or diabetic ketoacidosis.
 So, if that’s you, Saxenda isn’t the right fit.

 Precautions